8fold/commonmark-fluent-markdown/README.md

 The naming convention for methods that are not part of the League CommonMark implementation follow the convention established by [PSR-7](https://www.php-fig.org/psr/psr-7/).

-Methods prefixed by the word `with` will return a new instance to facilitate immunitability.
+Methods prefixed by the word `with` will return a new instance to facilitate immutability.

 ### Markdown